pinojs/pino/docs/API.md

 # Metadata

-A destination stream can have a property `Symbol.for('needsMetadata')` to indicate that for every log line that is written, it wants set to
+A destination stream can have a property `Symbol.for('needsMetadata')` to indicate that for every log line written, the following properties of the stream should be set:
-itself:

 * the last logging level as `this.lastLevel`
 * the last logging message as `this.lastMsg`